yunyu/vertx-console/README.md

 ==

 This is a configurable administration console for Vert.x applications that provides a web interface for common administration and monitoring tasks.
-The backend component uses Vert.x-Web, which is required for the console.
+The backend component requires Vert.x-Web.

 To use, merge the following into your POM (or the equivalent into your Gradle build script):